TheRacetrack/racetrack/docs/development/plugins-job-types.md

 Now, we can make use of the plugin by installing it to Racetrack.

 Let's go to the Dashboard Administration page
-(you need to be privileged, staff user to see this tab) and upload the zipped plugin there.
+(you need to be staff user to see this tab) and upload the zipped plugin there.

 ## Deploying sample fatman